-Uber CEO Dara Khosrowshahi, who has a net worth of $200 million, graduated from prestigious Ivy League school Brown University in 1991 — but getting there wasn’t easy.
+Uber CEO Dara Khosrowshahi graduated from prestigious Ivy League school Brown University in 1991 — but getting there wasn’t easy.
 At age 9, the future Expedia CEO escaped Iran with his family in 1978 on the eve of the country’s Islamic revolution.
 His father returned to care for an ailing relative, only to be captured and held for six years while his family was in America.

 Darren W. Woods

 Darren Woods has been the chairman and CEO of ExxonMobil since Jan.
 1, 2017.
 He joined the company as an analyst in 1992 after earning a bachelor of science degree in electrical engineering at Texas A&M. Following that, he earned an MBA from the Kellogg School of Management at Northwestern University.
-Woods’ net worth is unknown, but he made about $14.7 million as president of ExxonMobil in 2016, according to Salary.com.
+In 2018, Woods’ compensation totaled nearly $18.8 million.

-As the CEO of Anheuser-Busch InBev, Brazil native Carlos Brito is the brewmaster of the world — and he also is a man who earned college degrees on two continents.
-He received his undergraduate degree in mechanical engineering at Universidade Federal do Rio de Janeiro and went on to complete an MBA at Stanford University.
-Brito’s net worth is unknown, but he earned a fixed salary of $1.6 million in 2016, according to the Financial Times.
+As the CEO of Anheuser-Busch InBev, Brazil native Carlos Brito is the brewmaster of the world — and he also earned college degrees on two continents.
+He received his undergraduate degree in mechanical engineering at Universidade Federal do Rio de Janeiro and completed his MBA at Stanford University.
+Brito earned $2.6 million as CEO of the beverage giant in 2018, Simply Wall St. reported.

 - College: Duke University and Harvard Business School